robertsdotpm/p2pd/docs/source/p2p/nicknames.rst

 HTTP requests to name servers; and seeing if your request succeeded.
 Actually, names in P2PD have a second part appended -- a TLD -- that identifies the sub-set of name servers that store the name on.
-This is made based on the success responses when registering the name.
+The TLD is calculated based on the responses received when registering a name (success or not.)
 Though the software automates this part for you.

 .. literalinclude:: ../../examples/node_with_nickname.py